USAAF

 Mission History

-Took off from Port Moresby on a single bomber armed reconnaissance mission over the Wewak area.
+On December 20, 1942 took off from 5 Mile Drome (Ward) near Port Moresby piloted by 2nd Lt.
+John M. Rafferty on a solo armed reconnaissance mission over Wewak.
 Towards evening, the aircraft radioed their ETA and requested the field lights to be turned on as they were approaching the Port Moresby area.
-The aircraft never appeared.
-Instead it crash landed into the side of a hill between Mumeng village, and Tsili Tsili.
-Declared missing the day of the mission.
+When this B-24 never returned, the crew was officially declared Missing In Action (MIA).
+In fact, this B-24 crashed into a hill between Mumeng and Tsili Tsili killing the entire crew on impact.

 Wreckage